 Depending on the areas to be shaped, the innovative ultrasound technology, VASER LipoSelection™ may be recommended to emulsify fat for easier, less traumatic reduction.
 Because nerves, blood vessels and connective tissue remain relatively intact, patients report minimal pain and bruising.

 Skin with good resilience will contract down, approximately 30%, as fat tissue is removed.
 Additional tissue contraction can be achieved through enhanced body contouring with Renuvion®.
 A device is passed under the skin through the same liposuction entry sites, decreases bruising, without adding discomfort or time to recovery.
 Learn more on the Enhanced Contouring page.

 Liposuction patients often resume normal activity a week after their procedure, but continue to wear a snug elastic dressing for at least six weeks that promotes the skin to shrink to fit its new contours.

 The key to Increased healing and decreased pain during recovery is to minimize inflammation, so eating clean & being well hydrated is important.
-Bruising can be reduced by avoiding blood thinners before surgery (e.g.alcohol, certain medications, aspirin, ibuprofen products), taking Arnica Montana supplements, using topical bruising gels, and hyperbaric oxygen therapy.
-Wearing compression garments and postoperative lymphatic massage with ultrasound therapy help to contain swelling.
-Swelling will worsen with exercise and heat from being outdoors, pools, and saunas.
+Bruising can be reduced by avoiding blood thinners before surgery (e.g. alcohol, certain medications, aspirin, ibuprofen products), taking Arnica Montana supplements, using topical bruising gels.
+Wearing compression garments and postoperative lymphatic massage with ultrasound therapy also help to contain swelling.
+Swelling may worsen with exercise and heat from being outdoors, in pools or saunas.